amoskyalo/NextGenMUI/README.md

 6. **SideBarModel**: The SideBarModel component provides a robust, aesthetically pleasing navigation system with adaptable features and a user-friendly interface.
 It's suitable for applications requiring a comprehensive sidebar navigation solution within a Material-UI environment.

-   This component is composed of DrawerItemsModel and ListItemsModel, which collectively handle the rendering of navigation items, including support for nested sub-links and sections.
+   This component is composed of _DrawerItemsModel_ and _ListItemsModel_, which collectively handle the rendering of navigation items, including support for nested sub-links and sections.
 The sidebar's functionality is augmented with React Router for seamless navigation and route management.
 Users can expand or collapse the sidebar, offering a space-efficient way to access various parts of an application.

    **Usage**